Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Temporal Analyses

-{We note that \eqref{eq:Re_tr} is a special case of the Helmholtz transport theorem, involving surfaces that are not closed \cite{Tai_1992}.
-Furthermore, extensions of \eqref{eq:Re_tr} have been derived for fluids with singular surfaces in $a(\x,t)$ and/or in $\u(\x,t)$, requiring additional integral terms associated with each discontinuity \citep[e.g.][]{Truesdell_Toupin_1960, Dvorkin_Goldschmidt_2005}.
-As mentioned earlier, extensions of the Reynolds transport theorem have also been presented for evolving irregular domains and rough surfaces \cite{Seguin_Fried_2014, Seguin_etal_2014, Falach_Segev_2014}.}
+We note that \eqref{eq:Re_tr} is a special case of the Helmholtz transport theorem, involving surfaces that are not closed \cite{Tai_1992}.
+Furthermore, extensions of \eqref{eq:Re_tr} have been derived for fluids with fixed or moving discontinuities in $\alpha(\x,t)$ and/or in $\u(\x,t)$, requiring additional integral terms \citep[e.g.][]{Truesdell_Toupin_1960, Dvorkin_Goldschmidt_2005, Myers_2015}.
+As mentioned earlier, extensions of the Reynolds transport theorem have also been presented for evolving irregular domains and rough surfaces \cite{Seguin_Fried_2014, Seguin_etal_2014, Falach_Segev_2014}.

-Examples of the conserved quantity $a(\x,t)$ used in the Reynolds transport theorem \eqref{eq:Re_tr} include the fluid mass density $\rho$, the mass density (concentration) $\rho_c$ of a chemical species $c$, the linear momentum $\rho \u$, the angular momentum $\rho(\r \times \u)$, where $\r$ is the radius of a local lever arm, the energy density $\rho e$, where $e$ is the specific energy, and the charge density $\rho z$, where $z$ is the specific charge \cite{Aris_1962, Spurk_1997, Leal_2007, Munson_etal_2010, White_2016}.
-In standard applications, the left-hand term $\frac{d}{dt} \iiint\nolimits_{\Omega(t)} a \, d^3 \x$ of the Reynolds transport theorem is then used to capture any non-zero sources or sinks of the conserved quantity represented by $a$.
-For the examples given these include, respectively, the rate of production of fluid mass $Dm_f/dt$ in the fluid volume (usually taken as zero); the rate of production $Dm_c/dt$ of the mass of species $c$ due to chemical reaction in the fluid volume; the total force on the fluid volume $\sum \vec{F}_{FV}$, the total torque on the fluid volume $\sum \vec{T}_{FV}$; the sum of heat and work flows $(\dot{Q}_{in} + \dot{W}_{in})$ into the fluid volume, and the total electric current $I_{FV}$ into the fluid volume \cite{Aris_1962, Spurk_1997, Leal_2007, Munson_etal_2010, White_2016}.
+Examples of the conserved quantity $\alpha(\x,t)$ commonly used in the Reynolds transport theorem \eqref{eq:Re_tr} include the fluid mass density $\rho$; the mass density (concentration) $\rho_c$ of a chemical species $c$; the linear momentum $\rho \u$, the angular momentum $\rho(\r \times \u)$, where $\r$ is the radius of a local lever arm, the energy density $\rho e$, where $e$ is the specific energy; the charge density $\rho z$, where $z$ is the specific charge; and the entropy density $\rho s$, where $s$ is the specific entropy \cite{Aris_1962, White_1986, Spurk_1997, Leal_2007, Munson_etal_2010}.
+In standard applications, the left-hand term $\frac{d}{dt} \iiint\nolimits_{\Omega(t)} \alpha \, d^3 \x$ of the Reynolds transport theorem is then used to capture any non-zero sources or sinks of the conserved quantity represented by $\alpha$.
+For the examples given these include, respectively, the rate of production of fluid mass $Dm_f/dt$ in the fluid volume (usually taken as zero); the rate of production $Dm_c/dt$ of the mass of species $c$ due to chemical reaction in the fluid volume; the total force on the fluid volume $\sum \vec{F}_{FV}$; the total torque on the fluid volume $\sum \vec{T}_{FV}$; the sum of heat and work flows $(\dot{Q}_{in} + \dot{W}_{in})$ into the fluid volume; the total electric current $I_{FV}$ into the fluid volume; and the sum of the entropy production and non-fluid entropy flow rate $(\dot{\sigma} + \dot{S}^{nf}_{FV})$ into the fluid volume \cite{Aris_1962, White_1986, Spurk_1997, Leal_2007, Munson_etal_2010}.